-- Designing and implementing DC policies for more than a dozen Councils
+- Designing and implementing DC policies and funding models for numerous Councils;

-- Helping negotiate a $80 million private development agreement for a mixed use development in Auckland
+- Helping negotiate a $80 million private development agreement for a mixed use development in Auckland; and